 - Safeguarding policy.

 - Behaviour policy and Code of Conduct that apply to everyone in every area of school life

 - School Equality Duty and Equal Opportunities policies

-- Curriculum areas such as Ethics, Citizenship, PSHE and Arts help students to learn about a wide range of people, cultures and beliefs
+- Curriculum areas such as Religious Studies, Citizenship, PSHE, Languages and Arts help students to learn about a wide range of people, cultures and beliefs

-We promote the importance of different faiths and beliefs through:
+We promote Tolerance of those with different beliefs and faiths through:

 - The curriculum helps students to learn about a wide range of people, cultures and beliefs and so develops students ability to make informed decisions, form and be confident in their own identity and understand and respect that of others